reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 Overall, response handlers enhance the flexibility, readability, and maintainability of code that interacts with HTTP responses using Apache HttpClient.

-## Overview of Logic to Execute HTTP Method and Test It
+## Overview of Executing and Testing HTTP Methods

 Before we start going through the code snippet, let's understand the general structure of the logic to execute HTTP methods and unit test to verify the logic.
 Here is the sample code to execute a HTTP method: